Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 • Auto clocking system improves ease of use and minimizes jitter.

-• Multi-stage power regulation and twin mains transformers isolate analogue, digital and clock circuitry.
+• Multi-stage power regulation and twin mains transformers isolate analog, digital, and clock circuitry.

 • Features a full MQA™ decoder.
-This MQA™ implementation is unique, as it is the first opportunity to enable a DAC which, by providing exact rendering to beyond 16x (768 kHz), matches the desired temporal response with very low modulation noise.
+This MQA™ implementation is unique, as it is the first opportunity to enable a DAC that, by providing exact rendering beyond 16x (768 kHz), matches the desired temporal response with very low modulation noise.

 dCS Master Clock Key Features